Greece Moments Greece Moments

 Kolona Beach

-Sailors in particular feel at home in the wind-protected bays, and every evening the skippers fight for the best places on the Kolona Beach.
-On weekends, it is not uncommon for large luxury yachts to make a detour to the bay.
-As observers of this boat spectacle, we briefly had the feeling of being on the well-known Ibiza and not on the unknown Kythnos.
+Sailors in particular feel at home in the wind-protected bays, and every evening skippers compete for the best spots at Kolona Beach.
+On weekends, it’s not uncommon for large luxury yachts to make a detour to the bay.
+As observers of this boat spectacle, we briefly had the feeling of being on the well-known Ibiza rather than the lesser-known Kythnos.

-You can also rent a motorboat in the port of Kythnos (recommendation: Delta Boats Rental Kythnos) and head for Kolona and the surrounding beaches on your own.
-Otherwise, there is also a road leading there, but the last 2 km are a bumpy gravel road.
-Due to a lack of parking, you leave your car at the Paralia Fikiadas stand and walk the last few meters to Kolona Beach.
+You can also rent a motorboat in the port of Kythnos (recommendation: Delta Boats Rental Kythnos) and head to Kolona and the surrounding beaches on your own.
+Otherwise, there is also a road leading there, but the last 2 km are a bumpy gravel track.
+Due to limited parking, you leave your car at the Paralia Fikiadas stop and walk the last few metres to Kolona Beach.

 Kolona Beach Kythnos Kykladen Griechenland